abarela13/engineering_project/docs/mvp.md

 ## Database schema
 ![](schema.png)

-To achieve this I am current scraping the following sites every 10 minutes for availability.
+To achieve this I am currently scraping the following sites every 10 minutes for availability:
+ - Best Buy
+ - Amazon
+ - Micro Center
+ - Newegg

 If a product is available, it will then send a notifications to discord for subscribers of a channel to be alerted.